SPEAK VISUALLY Receive practical tips on how to

 Once you have settled on a vision for your newsletter, it’s time to work on the text or copy.
 A newsletter can have different sections with different types of copy.
 A large section can be a short article about something your customers care about.
 Smaller sections can have important information about products or a calendar of events.

 An important thing to remember is that a newsletter is not an advertisement.
 Steer away from sales jargon.
-Instead, be informative and give value.
-Include a call to action and basic contact information like your website, email, phone number or a QR code.
+Instead, be informative and give value, such as offering a discount.
+Include a call to action and add basic contact information like your website, email, phone number or a QR code.

 Your newsletter will depend on first impressions for attention.
 Gather some visuals like photos or illustrations to include alongside the text.
 The Visme editor has tons of visuals available inside the left panel as well.

 Now that you have all your information ready, it’s time to start designing.
 Log in to the Visme dashboard and click on the Documents tab.
 Once inside, choose the Newsletters icon.
 Then choose the template that catches your eye.
 If you aren’t too sure about it, you can change it later from inside the editor.

 All newsletter templates have two sides.
 You can use both or just one.
 If designing from scratch, use content blocks to build your newsletter.